How to generate PDFs in React with React to PDF

 FAQ

-To create PDFs, install the react-to-pdf package, use the Pdf component to wrap the content you want to export, and trigger the PDF generation through a button click or event.
+To create a React PDF, install the react-to-pdf package, use the usePDF hook to wrap the content you want to export, and trigger the PDF generation through a button click or event.

 Yes.
-React to PDF can handle dynamic content, allowing you to generate PDFs that include real-time data and user inputs directly from your React components.
+React to PDF can handle dynamic content, allowing you to generate React PDFs that include real-time data and user inputs directly from your components.

 Common issues include styling inconsistencies and rendering large datasets.
-Address these by testing different styles and optimizing data before PDF generation.
+Address these by testing different styles and optimizing data before React PDF generation.
 Also, note that text may be blurred when zooming in due to the non-vectorized screenshots.

 Hulya Masharipov